OHDSI/TheBookOfOhdsi/Characterization.md

                                     endDays = -1)
 ```

-This redefines the long term window as 180 days prior up to (but not including) the cohort start date, and redefines the short term window as 14 days prior up to (but not including) the cohort start date.
+This redefines the long-term window as 180 days prior up to (but not including) the cohort start date, and redefines the short term window as 14 days prior up to (but not including) the cohort start date.

 Again, we can also specify which concept IDs should or should not be used to construct covariates: